-The expression is used when someone has cheated his way out of an unpleasant situation.
+The expression is used when someone has cheated out of an unpleasant situation.
 Sailors visit many countries and get to know different cultures.
-If a sailor has been around a lot, then he has been washed with all the waters.
+If a sailor has been around a lot, he has been washed with all the waters.
 With all the waters of the seven seas.

 "To keelhaul someone"

 In its more common meaning, keelhauling - also 'kielen' - refers to a severe disciplinary punishment common in seafaring until the 19th century.
-The punished person was pulled through under the hull of the ship with a rope.
-The person being punished was pulled along under the ship's keel at sea either athwartships (i.e. from one nock of the main yard to the other) or fore and aft (i.e. from the bow to the stern).
-Keelhauling was often fatal given the severe injuries caused by rough debris such as sharp-shelled barnacles on the ship's hull.
-Decisive factors included how fast the rope was pulled and whether the punished person could swim or dive to keep himself in sufficient distance to the hull.
+The punished person was pulled through under the ship's hull with a rope.
+The person being punished was pulled along under the ship's keel at sea either athwartships (e.g., from one nock of the main yard to the other) or fore and aft (e.g., from the bow to the stern).
+Keelhauling was often fatal, given the severe injuries caused by rough debris such as sharp-shelled barnacles on the ship's hull.
+Decisive factors included how fast the rope was pulled and whether the punished person could swim or dive to keep himself at sufficient distance to the hull.

-"If someone would be found sleeping on his watch, he shall be stolen 3 times." - Johann Christian Lünig: Corpus iuris militaris, 1723
+"If someone would be found sleeping on his watch, he shall be stolen three times." - Johann Christian Lünig: Corpus iuris militaris, 1723

 In 17th-, 18th-, and 19th-century seafaring, keelhauling was considered, along with running the gauntlet, the most severe of corporal punishments.